AsifArkadia/mcino-Introduction-to-Git-and-GitHub/CONTRIBUTING.md

 # Contributing

-Kami menerima semua kontribusi:
+We welcome all kinds of contributions:
-- Laporan bug
+- Bug reports
-- Perbaikan bug
+- Bug fixes
-- Peningkatan dokumentasi
+- Documentation improvements
-- Ide baru
+- Suggestions and ideas

-Silakan buat pull request.
+Please submit a pull request.